 If your idea of camping is away from the busy campsites and caravan parks, wild camping will likely hold some appeal.
 As the name would suggest, wild camping is about getting back to basics, often out in the wilderness somewhere, away from people and distractions.
 But as you can imagine there are some rules that you need to follow if you plan on going back to nature.

 Trespass reports that wild camping is “generally illegally in England and Wales”, but it all depends on the landowner’s views.
 As long as they give permission, you’re free to park up your campervan for the night.
+However, this may not always be the case, check out our recent blog to see if you can park up your motorhome everywhere.

 If you do get a landowner’s permission, don’t camp too close to people’s homes or roads.